drotek/doc-powermanagementunit/README.md

 Designed to perform with drones, it is plug-and-play with the [Pixhawk 3 PRO autopilot](https://pixhawk.drotek.com/en/) that Drotek released the same year 2017.

-This book is meant to provide you with all informations on how to use the Power Management Unit efficiently and what can be done with it.
+This book is meant to provide you with all information on how to use the Power Management Unit efficiently and what can be done with it.

 <p align="center">
   <img src="./images/drotek.jpg?raw=true" alt="Drotek Logo"/>